-Optical and other transport networks
+Optical and other transport network infrastructures

-Study Group 15 is the focal point in ITU-T for studies on optical and other transport networks, systems and equipment.
-This encompasses the development of transmission layer related standards for the access, metropolitan and long haul sections of communication networks.
+Study Group 15 is the focal point in ITU-T for the development of standards on optical and other transport network infrastructures, systems, equipment, optical fibres, and the corresponding control plane technologies to enable the evolution toward intelligent transport networks.
+This encompasses the development of related standards for the customer premises, access, metropolitan and long haul sections of communication networks.

-Multimedia services, systems and terminals
+Multimedia terminals, systems and applications